 Put aside some garlic you will use in the first month.
 You can leave it on the kitchen counter, in the refrigerator, or in a cool and dry place.

-If you want to store it, cure it first.
-Hang garlic in bunches for 3 – 4 weeks to cure.
+If you want to store it longer, cure it first.
+Hang garlic in bunches for around 3 weeks to cure.
 It’s best to hang them in a place that won’t get light.
 Hang the garlic plant, including the roots and stalk, with the bulb side down.

 If you grow larger bulbs, let them cure for a month.